any_view

 inline constexpr bool

-enable_borrowed_range<any_view<Value, Opts, Ref, RValueRef, Diff>> =
+enable_borrowed_range<any_view<Element, Opts, Ref, RValueRef, Diff>> =

 The intent is that users can select various desired properties of the any_view by bitwise-oring them.
 For example: